gmac/pods.js/README.md

 });
 ```

 Which came first, the chicken or the egg?
-Pod.js doesn't care to figure it out, so throws an exception when a circular reference is required.
-Avoid circular references; you should probably be rethinking your organization anyway if you encounter this problem.
+Pods do not care to figure it out, so they'll throw an exception when a circular reference is required.
+Avoid circular references; you should be rethinking your organization anyway if you encounter this problem.